Can Bras Cause Breast Cancer?

 Two British surgeons, specializing in breast disease, decided to do an experiment to determine whether the use of a bra could reduce breast pain.
 The results showed that those who didn’t use a bra for 3 months felt fewer pains.
 For some women the pains disappeared entirely.

 The textile industry has had a great deal of success producing all kinds of bras.
 This has led to the belief that not using a bra can cause breasts to sag.
 Many women rely on this belief and, out of fear, even sleep with a bra on.

 However, since 1978, several studies conducted in France, the United States, Japan, and Great Britain have shown something else.
 Contrary to popular belief, bras can actually stimulate the sagging of breasts.
 This is a hotly debated topic, since the myth about free breasts and sagging has been upheld in spite of a lack of evidence to back it up.

 The most recent studies conducted in Japan and France found that, contrary to popular belief, the use of a bra doesn’t keep breasts firm, doesn’t lift them, nor does it improve the quality of skin.

 Read more: Want Firm Breasts?
 Don’t Miss These 6 Tips

 How can this be explained?

 For precisely this reason many women have an undesirable tense feeling when they stop using a bra.
-It isn’t because the breasts are falling, but rather they begin to work to try and rebuild firmness.
+It isn’t because the breasts are sagging, but rather that they are beginning to work to try to rebuild firmness.